 Greig Burnside, Green Light Research

 Emily Hilditch, Wonder Research

-Theory and skills will be instilled and practiced through a seminar session, a taster of 3x projective techniques will be experienced before lunch.
-Techniques and skills will be fine tuned in your tutor groups (5-6 delegates) before being put into practice when you moderate a live focus group where Delegates will get the opportunity to be respondents as well as moderators.
+Theory and skills will be instilled and practised, and delegates will experience a taster of 2 or 3 projective exercises.
+Techniques and skills will be fine-tuned in tutor groups before being put into practice when you moderate a live focus group where Delegates will get the opportunity to be respondents as well as moderators.

-Delegates are supported throughout by their tutor and tutor group peers via constructive feedback and development tips at the end of day two.
-Throughout the workshop tutor group interaction will be used to share experiences and to build confidence and skills as well as address delegates personal issues and concerns around moderating.
+Delegates are supported throughout by their tutor and tutor group peers via constructive feedback and development tips.
+Throughout the workshop, tutor group interaction will be used to share experiences and to build confidence and skills as well as address any delegate issues or concerns.

 9 to 4:45 each day

 25 Gloucester Place

 Map of location:

 StreetMap of W1U 8HT